SABARITHAN-P/smart-canteen-system/README.md

 ---

+## 🧩 Problem Statement

+Traditional campus canteens face issues such as long queues, inefficient order handling, and lack of real-time order tracking.

+This project aims to digitize and streamline canteen operations through an online ordering and management system.

+---

 A **full-stack web application** designed to modernize campus canteen operations by enabling digital food ordering and efficient shop management.

 The platform allows students to browse canteen shops, explore menus, place food orders, and track order status in real time.